mobihack/aurora-comments/README.md

     site: '<YOUR_RECAPTCHA_SITE_KEY>' // Add reCaptcha site key here.
   },
   commit_message: 'Sync Comments.', // Commit Message for push operation.
   moderation: false // create pull request instead of pushing comments.
-Thsi feature has not been implemented.
+This feature has not been implemented.
 }
 ```